-Studio Lab is a monthly multi-faceted week-end programme of workshops organised by Robbie Bowman in collaboration with fellow theatre practitioners.
+Studio Lab was a monthly multifaceted programme of weekend workshops, organised by Living Pictures co-founder Robbie Bowman in collaboration with fellow theatre practitioners.

-This month, Than Hussein Clark, Robbie Bowman, Florence Dobson, Cassidy McCartan, Adrian Greensmith and Polly Waldron will be facilitating the workshops.
+In June, Studio Lab was led by Than Hussein Clark, Robbie Bowman, Florence Dobson, Cassidy McCartan, Adrian Greensmith and Polly Waldron.

 Programme